sivakumar-rm/web2android/README.md

 ## Configure
-Configure features in *Configure.kt* file.
+Configure features and set URL in *Configure.kt* file.